bgoonz/BGOONZ_BLOG_2.0/docs/angolia.md

 In some cases, as in my site generated by Stackbit, pages do not have a `slug` field in the frontmatter.
 Having slugs available in the search made it much easier to output the results.
 Rather than manually add slugs to all of my content, Gatsby provides instructions on how to [create slugs for pages](https://www.gatsbyjs.org/docs/creating-slugs-for-pages/) automatically.

-This depends on `gatsby-source-filesystem`, so you'll need to install that first.
+This depends on `gatsby-source-filesystem`, so you’ll need to install that first.
 Then, add the following code to `gatsby-node.js`:

-Now when we query Gastby for our pages, we'll be able to get the slug and provide that to our Algolia search index.
+Now when we query Gastby for our pages, we’ll be able to get the slug and provide that to our Algolia search index.

 ### Populating Our Indices

-Let's create the queries that will populate our indices on Algolia.
-It's important to note that your query depends on the data you have in your content and how you store your content.
+Let’s create the queries that will populate our indices on Algolia.
+It’s important to note that your query depends on the data you have in your content and how you store your content.
 The best way to create and test your GraphQL queries to be sure you will populate your indices correctly is to use GraphiQL, which is running locally whenever you run `gatsby develop` generally at `http://localhost:8000/___graphql`.

 In my case, my Stackbit site has both pages and posts that have differing frontmatter properties.
-For this example, we'll be creating a blog search so I created an index that is specific to the blog calles `Posts`.
+For this example, we’ll be creating a blog search so I created an index that is specific to the blog calles `Posts`.
 Feel free to customize your query to create indices for whatever content you wish to make searchable.

 Place the query in a `/src/utils/algolia.js` file like the one below (recall that we referenced this file in our `gatsby-config.js` file above).
 Note that the excerpts for the content are truncated to prevent going over the character limit for individual Algolia records.